Water Ionizer Electrodes: The Heart of the Matter

 Titanium is the base material in every ionizer electrode/plate, because it has proven safe and effective.
 It is corrosion resistant, has the highest strength-to-weight ratio of any metal, is very durable, and demonstrates the ability to easily change polarity, which is critically important in the ionization process.
 The best ionizer plates are coated with platinum because it was determined in a 1992 study by the Japanese Ministry of Health, Labor and Welfare, that platinum is the only entirely safe material to use in water ionizer plating/coating.

-There are three basic types of plates:
+There are four basic types of plates:

 - Flat Plate: The most common, basic and simple plate design.